 For example, while a Conservative government established Catholicism as the state religion in 1833, Liberal leaders a few decades later sought to reduce the powers of the Church and promote religious tolerance for newly arriving English Anglican and German Lutheran immigrants.
-The opening of secular schools and removal of the Church as the sole authority in birth, marriage, and death rituals also occurred during the late 19th century's Liberal control (see p.
-5-6 of History and Myth).
+The opening of secular schools and removal of the Church as the sole authority in birth, marriage, and death rituals also occurred during the late 19th century's Liberal control (see History and Myth).